airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 IdEntity entity = IdEntity.builder().id("1").build();
 System.out.println(Flagger.flagIsEnabled("test", entity));
 ```
+The result will be `false` printed in console.

 <!--END_DOCUSAURUS_CODE_TABS-->

-The result would be `false` printed in console.
-It happens because `Airship` doesn't know about flag with codename
-"test", in turn `Flagger` doesn't have it in `FlaggerConfiguration` making `flagIsEnabled` to return `false`.
+You could use flag that `Airship` doesn't know about yet. `Flagger` doesn't have it in `FlaggerConfiguration` making `flagIsEnabled` to return `false`.

 `Flagger` automatically detects any new flags.
 See [Flag Detection](flag-detection.md)

 ## Shutdown Flagger

+>Note: this part is irrelevant for front end lib, i.e. `react-flagger`.
+Flagger sends ingestion data immediately to avoid data loss

 You must call `shutdown` method __once__ before the end of your application's runtime to make sure that
 `Flagger SDK` sends all the accumulated ingestion data: